 I definitely agree that it would be easier to connect information with images or photographs.
 However, I have taken a different approach, where the timeline forms an inventory of the influencers instead of telling a story.
 Is that a good or bad thing?

-(I was also introduced to the work of Refik Anadol and there are certainly some similiraties...)
+(Thanks to this project I was introduced to the work of Refik Anadol and there are certainly some similiraties to what I was thinking about when I was tackling the project...)